rodneyosodo/africastalking-eris-devkit-playground/src/8LDR/README.md

 }

 ```
-As per the Arduino code, if the analog value falls below 2000 we consider it as dark and the light turns ON.
-If the value comes above 700 we consider it as bright and the light turns OFF.
+As per the eris-dev-kit code, if the analog value falls below 2000 we consider it as dark and the light turns ON.
+If the value comes above 2000 we consider it as bright and the light turns OFF.

 ## APPLICATIONS
 - Home automation